PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/coronavirus_home.md

 Reference, https://www.axios.com/timeline-the-early-days-of-chinas-coronavirus-outbreak-and-cover-up-ee65211a-afb6-4641-97b8-353718a5faab.html

-This is not to say that the coronavirus went anywhere – point about 2017 paper

-Then transition to SARS-2.

 What could make the second virus so much deadlier than the first?
 What are the differences between the viruses and how do these contribute to something that has become a much more infectious disease?